widged/gb-elm-language/en/type/04-tuple.md

 fst : (a, b) -> a.
 Returns the first element. snd : (a, b) -> b.
 Returns the second element.

 To access the values of a Tuple, we are given a couple of helpers. fst (1,0) gives us the first value, 1, and snd (1,0) gives us the second value, 0.
-So, using aPoint from above, I might have x = fst aPoint and y = snd aPoint.

 #### comparison